crcx/nga-c/Ngura.md

 On its own Nga is not very useful as it lacks a means of interfacing with the world.
 It expects to be embedded into other, larger environments which can extend the instruction set to allow for I/O and additional desired functionality.

-Ngura is a framework for building a closely related (but fully optional) set of I/O functionality.
+Ngura is intended as a framework for building a closely related (but fully optional) set of I/O functionality.
 What it seeks to do is provide a broad base that groups related functionality into logical units that can be enabled or disabled by the interface layer.
+Additionally it provides an abstraction in that an interface layer doesn't need to know the specifics of how the underlying devices work.
+So an embedded Ngura might direct keyboard and text display over a serial port, while a Unix hosted implementation could use the C standard library and read/write from stdin and stdout.

+This reference implementation of Ngura targets Unix-style hosts.

 Before including Ngura, an interface layer should define the devices it wants to use.
 Currently the options are: